willmcb94/EMaC-tech-test/README.md

 - Some recipes - i.e. recipe-86, have duplicated ingredients with different weights.
 Is there a nicer way to handle this?

 - Feel free to modify the `data.json` if you wish.
 If you choose to do this, do it programmatically, and we'd like to see your working out.

+- You can use the `data.json` as your DB.